awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-best-practices.md

 With Amazon SageMaker Debugger monitoring, you can measure hardware system resource utilization of Amazon EC2 instances\.
 Monitoring is available for any SageMaker training job constructed with the SageMaker framework estimators \(TensorFlow, PyTorch, and MXNet\) and the generic SageMaker estimator \(SageMaker built\-in algorithms and your own custom containers\)\.
 Debugger built\-in rules for monitoring detect system bottleneck issues and notify you when they detect the bottleneck issues\.

-To learn how to enable Debugger system monitoring, see [Configure Debugger Using Amazon SageMaker Python SDK](debugger-configuration-for-profiling.md) and then [Configure Debugger Monitoring Hardware System Resource Utilization](debugger-configure-system-monitoring.md)\.
+To learn how to enable Debugger system monitoring, see [Configure Debugger Using Amazon SageMaker Python SDK](debugger-configuration-for-profiling.md) and then [Configure Debugger for Monitoring Resource Utilization](debugger-configure-system-monitoring.md)\.

 For a full list of available built\-in rules for monitoring, see [Debugger built\-in rules for profiling hardware system resource utilization \(system metrics\)](debugger-built-in-rules.md#built-in-rules-monitoring)\.